 Every Six Minutes: The Story of Emmeritus

 For a short time in the 1980s, Emmeritus was CanCult's king—not in quality, but in sheer quantity.
-Like Meridian, Cinpix, and Quadrant before it, the largely invisible Hamilton-based Emmeritus Productions was a resolutely independent venture dedicated to crafting unique genre films that eschewed the homegrown film industry as a whole.
-Following a grueling schedule that excreted out a new made-for-TV movie every two months for seven years, Emmeritus specialized in aggressively bad, amateurish B-films that made company head Lionel Shenken easily one of the most prolific Canadian producers of the decade.
+Like Meridian, Cinepix, and Quadrant before it, the largely invisible Hamilton-based Emmeritus Productions was a resolutely independent venture dedicated to crafting unique genre films that eschewed the homegrown film industry as a whole.
+Following a grueling schedule that excreted out a new shot-on-video (SOV) made-for-TV movie every two months for three years, Emmeritus specialized in crudely crafted action/adventure, crime and dramatic films that made company head Lionel Shenken easily one of the most prolific Canadian producers of the decade.

-A horticulturalist by trade, Shenken got his start in showbiz as the host of Man around the House, an early 1960s gardening show on Toronto station CFTO.
-After producing a series of TV commercials, Shenken began creating music programming for upstart Hamilton station CHCH, which would soon become home to exemplary Canadian television series like The Hilarious House of Frightenstein and Smith and Smith's Comedy Mill.
-After a poor critical reception to his initial local talent-based dramatic anthology program, Niagara Repertory Theatre, Shenken began to look for a change of pace, something that could tap into the voracious appetites of the cable networks and home video market of the early 1980s.
-With a relatively inexpensive U-Matic camera in hand, he pitched a series of micro-budgeted action-adventure films to his bosses at CHCH, embarking on a journey of schlock that would keep him busy throughout most of the decade.
+A horticulturalist by trade, Shenken got his start in showbiz as the host of Man around the House and Up the Garden Path, early 1960s gardening shows on Toronto station CFTO.
+After producing a series of TV commercials as the Creative Director for pharmaceutical brand Noxzema Canada, Shenken found a home at Hamilton station CHCH, which would soon become home to exemplary Canadian television series like The Hilarious House of Frightenstein and Smith and Smith's Comedy Mill.
+While working on music-oriented TV series such as Just Jazz, Fifties Connection and Music Circle, Shenken began to look for a change of pace, something that could tap into the voracious appetites of the cable networks and home video market of the early 1980s.
+Although his early attempt at a local talent-based dramatic anthology program, The Niagara Repertory Theatre, wasn't particularly well received, it did provide Shenken with access to a talent pool of non-union actors and directors like Allan Levine, Peter McCubbin and James Brewer.
+With a relatively inexpensive U-Matic camera and rep theatre contacts eager to work on screen, he pitched a series of micro-budgeted action-adventure films to his bosses at CHCH that took him on a journey of schlock that would keep him busy throughout most of the decade.

 Despite their often mind-boggling faults, what is most surprising about the Emmeritus films is that all of his films are set precisely where they are shot—in Canada.
 Often struggling to tie their wildly illogical plotlines back to their native land, the films are not only proud to feature Mounties and red and white maple leaf flags waving in the distance, but to incorporate the Canadian setting directly into the story, whether it's as a haven for Vietnam escapees, a port for smugglers, or just a convenient backdrop for a murder mystery.

-Besides brief runs on North American television, many of the Emmeritus titles made their way to the booming VHS market in the 1980s, where crudely drawn covers and embellished plot synopses attempted to entice curious video store patrons into a regrettable rental.
+Besides brief runs on North American television, the majority of the Emmeritus titles made their way to the booming VHS market in the 1980s, where crudely drawn covers and embellished plot synopses attempted to entice curious video store patrons into a regrettable rental.
+Twenty of the Emmeritus titles were released on Canadian label Avec, while VHS release from the Netherlands, Finland, Poland and Sweden can also be found from companies like Excalibur, Castle, Europol, V2V, Transfer, and Walthers Box Collection.
 These tapes, now floating around used bins and internet auction sites, are the sole remaining signpost to the strange legacy of Emmeritus—some of the rarest, and undeniably most patriotic contributions to Canuxploitation.

 For more details about Emmeritus, see Canuxploitation's interview with director J.A.
 Gaudet.